 Section I – General terms

-1.14 Coordinated Universal Time (UTC): Time scale, based on the second (SI), as defined in Recommendation ITU-R TF.460-6.
-(WRC-03)
+1.14 Coordinated Universal Time (UTC): Time scale, based on the second (SI) and maintained by the Bureau International de Poids et Mesures (BIPM), that forms the basis for the coordinated dissemination of standard frequencies and time signals.

-For most practical purposes associated with the Radio Regulations, UTC is equivalent to mean solar time at the prime meridian (0° longitude), formerly expressed in GMT.

 Reasons: The modification removes the incorporation by reference of Recommendation ITU-R TF.460-6, which defines the use of leap seconds in UTC.
 The modification also adds a reference to the international organization responsible for the maintenance of the UTC time scale.
 Finally, because UTC will no longer be tied to Earth’s rotation, the modification removes the equivalence between UTC and the mean solar time at the prime meridian.